Epse/betty/README.md

 You can use the compiled `.js` version in the Docker container for that, or even a local checkout of the same version of code.
 The guild id is the only important field to match here.

+We provide a `docker-compose.yml` file that can be used to quickly spin up Betty, provided you have a `config.json` and `.env` file ready.

 ### Licensing